tmgthb/Autonomous-Agents/README.md

 [Query-Efficient Planning with Language Models](https://arxiv.org/abs/2412.06162)

 - Reviews efficient ways to use LLMs for planning: heuristic and LLM as generative planner.
+- Introduces two new algorithms: Tree of Interaction (ToI) and Boomerang.

 ---